 It wasn’t just about their long-running, subtle efforts to convince their leadership of the benefits behind a true Seosten-Human partnership.
 They had also grown to genuinely care for Vanessa Moon in the time that they had been secretly protecting her from being abducted for testing, even if the girl herself remained completely unaware of their existence.
 They were proud of her accomplishments, despite the fact that she would have seen them as enemies of her and her family.
 The thought that she and her twin might be under the ‘care’ of that unhinged…

 Elisabet interrupted her thoughts.
 You know what we must check next, my beautiful sianame.

 Groaning inwardly, Jophiel lamented, I have no desire to see that place again.

 You and I both, Elisabet agreed.
 But if she has ignored higher orders and taken them anyway…

 With a sigh, Jophiel agreed.
 Turning their hand intangible, she reached into their body to retrieve the key from its place on their rib cage.
-Was a wave of their hand, she created a simple door there and they’re in front of them.
+With a wave of their hand, she created a simple door there in front of them.
 Activating the key, she used it and they stepped through.